byui-cit/learning-modules/modules/js/forms/ponder1.md

 ```

+You will see some errors in the Javascript file until we complete the code there.

-These activities will be most effective if you TRY them first before you look at the solution.
+These activities will be most effective if you **try** them first before you look at the solution.
 And after you do look at the solution...DO NOT copy and paste the code.
 Read through it, try to understand what it is doing...then go fix your code.

 ## Activity 1

 The first thing we need to do is to build out our form in HTML.
 We should also take advantage of the built in HTML validation.

-1. Open the starter HTML file you were provided.
+1. Open the `form-demo.html` file you were provided.
 Review the mockup below and create the form it shows.
 ![example of a simple checkout form](../../../../img/form-demo-mockup.webp)
 2. Make sure to have a `label` for each element as well as adding a `name` and `id` to each.
 Finally make each of the form inputs required.
 3. Credit card numbers are always 16 digits.
 We can use a `pattern` to make sure the value entered it exactly 16 digits.
 Add `pattern="[0-9]{16}"` to the input for the creditcard number
-    >The `[0-9]{16}` is a simple Regular Expression.
+    >The `[0-9]{16}` is a simple [Regular Expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions).
 The first part: `[0-9]` means that only the characters 0-9 are allowed.
 The second part: `{16}` means we should have 16 of them.
 4. Initially we don't want to see the credit card number or Paypay username inputs.
 Use the `.hide` class to hide them.
 5. Finally open up `style.css` and add the css necessary to make your form look like the mockup.
 You will notice that you have been given some CSS.
 Part of that is to handle styling of the `select` elements in the different browsers...`selects` can be stubborn.